Introduction

 1. Scalability and Business Size:

-The size and complexity of your organization today, and where you plan to be tomorrow, should dictate the type of HRIS you need.
+The size and complexity of your organisation today, and where you plan to be tomorrow, should dictate the type of HRIS you need.
 Choosing a system that is either too complex or too simple for your growth trajectory is a costly mistake.

 2. Integration Capabilities: